Lalithavanukuri/interactive_quiz/README.md

 **Customization:**
 Feel free to customize the quiz content, styles, and add more features to suit your preferences.
 The app uses Google Fonts for a modern and readable text display. improvements are welcome!
 If you have suggestions or enhancements, open an issue or submit a pull request.

+ The screenshots are attached above as Interactive quiz app.pdf